Real estate investing is perhaps one of the oldest side hustles in existence.

 Keep reading :)

-Why Add Real Estate to your Portfolio?
+Why Add Real Estate to Your Portfolio?

 Asset allocation experts recommend real estate make up 5-20% of your overall portfolio.
+Real estate can generate cash flow, appreciate over time, be a hedge against inflation, and offer potential tax benefits.

 The largest institutional asset managers have long recognized the added value of real estate in their strategic asset allocation.
 For example, one of the largest global pension funds ABP – for government employees in the Netherlands, with €400 billion in assets under management in 2018 – allocates 11% to real estate.
 Other institutional investors allocate between 5 and 13% to real estate.